 Gyor - Esztergom (104 km / 65 miles)

-Today’s ride will bring you back to the main Danube river course.
+Today’s ride will bring you back to the main Danube River course.
 Cross the river in the Hungarian-Slovakian twin town of Komarom-Komarno, so you can admire their impressive, never conquered fortresses.
 Continue along the Slovakian Danube bank and arrive to another twin town, Sturovo-Esztergom, where you cross the river back to Hungary.
 Esztergom, which has been the archbishop seat since 1000, used to be the Hungarian capital.
-No wonder, that the magnificent Esztergom basilica is the largest cathedral in Hungary.
+No wonder, that its magnificent basilica is the largest cathedral in Hungary.

 Overnight in Esztergom.

 Esztergom - Budapest (83 km / 51 miles)